-Wedding season is guaranteed to look a little different this year, with engaged couples choosing between Zoom nuptials, socially distanced ceremonies, or, most likely, postponing until next year when the coronavirus crisis is hopefully behind us.
-But even though weddings aren’t quite the same, there’s still the need to give a gift — and the desire to give a good one.
+After a year of watching people delay or cancel weddings due to the pandemic, with things finally returning to normal, you might be taking more care than ever to find a good gift for any you’re invited to.
 While the process can be a beast, we here at the Strategist have honed a pretty good sense about what makes a great wedding gift.
 We combed through our archives, cherry-picking the best things that any newlywed would want (other than the Le Creusets, Cuisinarts, and KitchenAids you’re probably already drowning in).
 Think of it as the Strategist’s Greatest Hits: Wedding Edition.
-Whether you’re looking for something off-registry, or trying to find the just-right thing to put on your own, we’ve come up with a megalist of all of our favorite items.
+Whether you’re looking to give something off-registry or trying to find the just-right thing to put on your own, we’ve come up with a megalist of all of our favorite items.
 It’s the ultimate alt-registry.
-(If you’re feeling inspired, you can get started on your own Amazon registry, too.)
+(If you’re looking for gifts to mark a wedding anniversary, we’ve got you covered, too.)
+To help you shop, we’ve broken the items up into the below sections; if you know the type of thing you’re looking for, you can click on any of the links below to jump straight to that category.

 Bath and bedding